 Tutor gatherings are usually held on the last Monday of every month at 11:30.
 These are informal meetings where tutors can swap stories and share ideas.
 To better serve all of Washington County, locations alternate each month between LVWC and Kingston Free Library.
-You will be notified each month through a Constant Contact email, through our social media, and on our website.
+You will be notified each month through email, our social media, and on our website.